aml-org/amf-custom-validator/docs/validation_tutorial/validation.md

 In this API spec, two scalar RAML types are defined, `a` and `b`. `a` is defined as the schema for a `queryParameter` while `b` is defined as the schema for a property in the request payload.

-We could use the `nested` constraint to define a validation only for scalar RAML types defined as schema for parameters.
+The `nested` constraint can be used to define validations for scalar RAML types that are used as schemas for parameters.
 In the parsed graph, `apiContract:Parameter` nodes are connected to the `raml-shapes:ScalarShape` used in parameters through the `raml-shapes:schema` property, so that is the property we need to connect the nested validation.